rlemaigre/Easy-DnD/docs/events.md

 * `dragSource` : the Drag component from which the drag operation originated
 * `dragTop` : the foremost Drop component under the mouse if any

-The following demo displays information about the current drag operation when it is in progress :
+The following demo displays information about the current drag operation when it is in progress:

 https://codesandbox.io/p/sandbox/example-5-forked-ph7969